Thiers wall: Implementation

 On 1 March 1840, Adolphe Thiers returned to office as prime minister and soon war threatened over the Oriental Crisis, when France found itself in opposition to Britain and Austria over events in Egypt.
 He was therefore amenable to an approach by the Duke of Orléans and François Chabaud-Latour to implement the commission's recommendations to fortify Paris.
 Chabaud-Latour was an army officer who had worked on the commission's plans and was also a deputy in the National Assembly.
 Thiers obtained the backing of his cabinet for the scheme while the deputies were away on holiday, but then found there was fierce resistance from the left, led by François Arago and Alphonse de Lamartine, who suspected that the government had ulterior political motives: that the fortifications, especially the detached forts, were intended to threaten the Parisians in case of a revolt against the monarchy.
 Other arguments suggested that by making Paris a fortress, it would make the city an irresistible objective for any invading army.
 Thiers was forced to resign over foreign policy in October, but his successor, Marshal Soult, was determined to press on with the plan.
 Debate began in the legislature in January 1841 and the necessary legislation was passed on 3 April.

 This legislation appropriated 140 million French francs for the work, including 17,970 million francs for land acquisition, 16,608 million francs for earthworks and 83,356 million francs for masonry.
 It was also necessary to clear an area in front of the fortifications to ensure that there was an unobstructed field of fire.
-Initially, an area known as a zone non aedificandi ("building-free zone") of 974 metres was envisaged, which would have been laid out as public parkland; however the final solution was a zone of 250 metres beyond the ditch on which it was forbidden to erect anything except a wooden fence.
+Initially, an area known as a zone non ædificandi ("building-free zone") of 974 metres was envisaged, which would have been laid out as public parkland; however the final solution was a zone of 250 metres beyond the ditch on which it was forbidden to erect anything except a wooden fence.
 Although landowners whose property was confiscated for the actual fortifications were paid compensation, there was nothing for those whose property lay within the zone and was thus devalued.